 English UK, the national association of accredited ELT providers in the UK has provided some information & guidance about how Brexit will affect travel to the UK.

-There will be very few changes for students travelling to the UK after Friday 29 March 2019 until December 2020.
+There will be very few changes for students travelling to the UK after Brexit day until December 2020.
 During this time, anyone from the EU or EEA can enter the UK exactly as they do now (differences depend on whether the UK signs a deal with the EU).

 If there is no deal, anyone who wants to stay for more than three months will have to apply online for a European Temporary Leave to Remain, which is valid for three years.